-Objective: The height and transparency of frontage fences: (a) provides adequate privacy a nd security for residents; (b) allows the potential for mut the dwelling; and ual passive surveillance between the road and (c) is reasonably consistent with n that on adjoining properties.
-Acceptable So lutions Performance Criteria
+Objective: The height and transparency of frontage fences: (a) provides adequate privacy and security for residents; (b) allows the potential for mutual passive surveillance between the road and the dwelling; and (c) is reasonably consistent with that on adjoining properties.
+Acceptable Solutions Performance Criteria P1 No Acceptable Solution1.